PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Kogs Ritual Chamber.md

 - *Gearstorm Barrage.* The automaton unleashes a torrent of spinning gears and cogs from its body, creating a storm of sharp metal that fills the chamber.

 *Seismic Stomp.* The automaton stomps on the ground with tremendous force, causing tremors that destabilize the surroundings and create fissures.

+*Antimatter Cannon.* The automaton channels its magical energy to its hand and releases it, unleashing a powerful and focused beam of energy that destroys structures in its path.
 ## Summary of the Skill Challenge Rooms
 1. **Ritual Chamber:** Find hidden passage.
 2. **Lava Moat Chamber:** Cross the lava moat.